Argyn: Argyns and Mongols

 According to a number of scholars, the original core of the Argyns traces its origin to Mongol tribes.

 One hypothesis holds that the ethnonym "Argyn" or "Argun" comes from Mongolian, meaning "union of ten", and may also be associated with the Argun River in the Buryat region and with the legendary location Ergene-kun.
 The name of the river Argun (Ergüne, Örgön) translates from Mongolian as "broad" or "wide".
 G. G. Musabayev traced the word Argyn to the Mongolian arguy ("cattle breeder").
 N. A. Aristov linked it to the name of the Argun River (or Argut) in the Altai region.
 In Mongolian, the suffix "-t" denotes plural, while "-n" indicates singular.

 Mukhamedzhan Tynyshpaev believed the Argyns were descended from the Nirun Mongol tribe of the Arikan.
 According to him, the Argyns were part of the indigenous Mongol population during the 5th–7th centuries CE and lived in what is now Mongolia.
 Aristov suggested that the Argyns moved westward during the time of Genghis Khan, ahead of the Naimans and Kereits.

 Chokan Valikhanov classified the Argyns as a Mongol tribe of the Chagatai Khanate.

-Another theory links the Argyns to Arghun Agha, an Oirat governor who served under the Ilkhanate of Hulagu.
+Another theory links the Argyns to Arghun Aqa, an Oirat governor who served under the Ilkhanate of Hulagu.